 4th Violation or more: Fines ($100 per infraction, per day) (PAMC 12.20.010)

 The City hired a Water Waste Coordinator who is specifically dedicated to drought response actions.

 Palo Alto'sWater:Palo Alto's water is supplied by the San Francisco Public Utilities Commission (SFPUC) through the Hetch-Hetchy reservoir and distribution system.
 The SFPUC has asked its wholesale customers, including Palo Alto, for a 10% voluntary water use reduction.
 This request is based on local conditions of Hetch-Hetchy water supplies.

 Our community has successfully responded to the request for water use reductions.
 To encourage more conservation, the City has increased its rebate amounts, offered new water efficiency programs, received two grants for innovative water-saving technologies from SCVWD and expanded customer outreach about water supply conditions.

 How is Palo Alto Doing?
 To monitor our progress toward meeting water use reduction goals, staff is closely tracking water use and comparing it to use for the same time last year.
 Our water supplier is calling for a 10% voluntary water use reduction based on current local hydrologic conditions.
 You may hear about the State and SCVWD asking for a 20% reduction.
-This chart shows what the volume of Palo Alto's water consumption would be at a 10% reduction, a 20% reduction and where our 2014 consumption currently ranks in relation to water usage in 2013.
-Palo Alto has cumulatively saved close to 16% through December, exceeding the 10% reduction goal requested from our water supplier.
+This chart shows what the volume of Palo Alto's water consumption would be at a 10% reduction, a 20% reduction and where our 2015 consumption currently ranks in relation to water usage in 2013 and 2014.
+Palo Alto cumulatively saved close to 16% through 2014, exceeding the 10% reduction goal requested from our water supplier.